hsadok/tvm-simbricks/apps/cpp_rtvm/README.md

 ```

 ### Auto Tuning
-Auto tuning process tunes various operatrors the given model for respective target.
+Auto tuning process tunes various operators the given model for respective target.
 Auto tuning for remote devices use ```tvm_rpc``` and we need to setup the rpc environment before we invoke tuning.
 Please refer below section [RPC setup](#rpc-setup) for the same.

-Auto tunng is necessary to obtain best performaning kernels.
-We can skip this step if we have tuning log already or the tuning cache is available from tophub (implicite by TVM compilation process).
+Auto tuning is necessary to obtain best performing kernels.
+We can skip this step if we have tuning log already or the tuning cache is available from tophub (implicit by TVM compilation process).
-Below message indicate that there exists some kernels not optimized for the selected target.
+Below message indicates that there exists some kernels not optimized for the selected target.
 In this case we can proceed with tuning to best performance.
 ```One or more operators have not been tuned.
 Please tune your model for better performance.
 Use DEBUG logging level to see more details.```

 with below environment from [RPC setup](#rpc-setup)